 Another crackpot theory of mine is that tactical vision is strongly connected to the ability to play blindfold.
 Since chess is 99% tactics, this pretty much determines your whole career as a chessplayer.
 If you are able to play blindfold, you can do infinite calculations since every move leads to just another position that you can visualize perfectly.
 From then on, it’s just a question how fast you are.
 Stamina and age also factor in, but more like an overall handicap.

-I myself cannot play blindfold or at least I have not learned how to do it.
+I myself cannot play blindfold or at least I have not learned how to do so.
 I know where the pieces are, like they were all stored in some sort of file cabinet, but I cannot see whole board.
 I can visualize small chunks like 4×4 squares, but overall I get in trouble with the distance between files or ranks.
-For me it helps tremendously when I look at an empty board while trying to play blindfold.
-For some reason it seems to work when I am asleep.
-It actually happened a lot that I woke up in the morning with the solution to a chess problem.
+For me it helps tremendously when I look at an empty board while trying to play “blindfold”.
+For some weird reason it seems to work when I am asleep though.
+It happened a lot that I woke up in the morning with the solution to a chess problem.
 Once awake I lose the ability similar to forgetting a dream.

 Over the years I asked myself many times why I couldn’t produce any significant results in chess, despite working very hard on it.
 The inability to play blindfold may explain it to some extent at least.

 Here is an example on what I am talking about.
 In the game I had completely outplayed my opponent and obviously didn’t not expect him to play his next move, since it loses a piece.
 After he played it nevertheless, it occurred to me that I must have missed something, so I “looked” at it again to figure out his idea.
 This is also another weakness of mine, I tend to believe higher rated players.

 This is what Stockfish thinks about it: